Enalean/tuleap-documentation-en/languages/en/developer-guide/trackers.rst

   * Definition is NOT given through SOAP @deprecated
   * Definition is given through REST (representations)
   * Migrate field from TV3 (if not done)
-  * Definition is given through SOAP & REST
+  * Definition is given through SOAP & RES

 * Artifacts